apostrophecms/docs/docs/guide/custom-login-requirements.md

   </template>
 </AposCodeBlock>

-## The three phases of login
+## The phases of login

 Apart from password complexity, most enhancements to the login form involve at least some new UI code.
 UI components added this way are integrated into the existing login interface.
 This involves both backend Node.js development and frontend Vue 2 [component](https://vuejs.org/v2/guide/components.html) development.

-Apostrophe allows you to add extra login requirements during three different phases of the login process:
+Apostrophe allows you to add extra login requirements during two different phases of the login process:

 * `beforeSubmit`: Requirements in this phase are displayed before the user clicks the Login button.
 If the requirement has a visible UI, it appears at the bottom of the login form itself.
 Best used for requirements that have no visible interface but need to monitor user behavior on the form to determine if the user is "real," like [reCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3).
-* `afterSubmit`: Requirements in this phase are displayed after the form is completed and the Login button is clicked, but before the API request to actually log in.
-Best used for requirements that **do** have a visible interface and which do not require any special knowledge about the user, such as a visible CAPTCHA image, or a simple math problem.
-These will be **presented one at a time**, in the space formerly occupied by the login form, after the login button is clicked.
+* `afterPasswordVerified`: Requirements in this phase are displayed after the form is completed, the Login button is clicked, and the password is verified.
+Best used for requirements that have a visible interface and which require any special knowledge about the user, such as a Two-Factor Authentication (2FA) challenge.
-* `afterPasswordVerified`: This phase is similar to `afterSubmit`, but requirements in this phase are displayed **after the password has been verified.** Best used for requirements that require special knowledge of the user, such as 2FA (Two-Factor Authentication).

 ## The server side